tiberius1954/Mmytodolist/README.md

-this is a readymade todolist.
+This is a readymade todolist, sqlite database with java.